MicrosoftDocs/biztalk-docs/biztalk/core/bam-end-to-end-biztalk-server-sample.md

 ---
-title: "BAM End-to-End (BizTalk Server Sample) | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "BAM End-to-End sample in BizTalk Server | Microsoft Docs"
-ms.prod: "biztalk-server"
+description: Scenario on how to correlate events from multiple components using Business Activity Monitoring in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"